MBoemo/DNAscent/docs/source/refSignal.rst

    Optional arguments are:
-     -t,--threads              number of threads (default is 1 thread), -q,--quality              minimum mapping quality (default is 20), -l,--length               minimum read length in bp (default is 1000).
+     -t,--threads              number of threads (default is 1 thread), -q,--quality              minimum mapping quality (default is 20), -l,--length               minimum read length in bp (default is 1000), -d,--maxDepth             maximum number of reads used per position to estimate the Gaussian (default is 30; set to 0 for no limit).

 The main input of ``DNAscent refSignal`` is a sorted BAM file produced by aligning basecalled reads to a reference genome.
 The reference genome passed with ``-r`` should be the same FASTA file used to produce that alignment.
 The index required by ``-i`` is the file created using ``DNAscent index`` (see :ref:`index_exe`).